Statistical Monitoring of the Covariance Matrix in Multivariate Processes: A Literature Review: Monitoring covariance matrix alone, when

-The control chart signalling a loss of control if $T_{i}>h$, where $h$ is the upper control limit and is chosen based on the desired $\rm ARL_0$.
-There are two major differences between the methods in Huwang et al. [2007] and Hawkins and Maboudou-Tchao [2008].
-Firstly, they have different initialization of EWMA.
-Secondly, unlike Huwang et al. [2007], Hawkins and Maboudou-Tchao [2008] uses an Alt [1985]-type likelihood ratio statistic to develop their charting statistic.
-MEWMC chart can also be modified by applying the concept of dissimilarity between two matrices.
-Huwang et al. [2017] used this idea and developed a multivariate exponentially weighted moving dissimilarity (MEWMD) chart that outperforms MEWMC chart of Hawkins and Maboudou-Tchao [2008] in certain settings.
+Note that this statistic is exactly the same as (14) if $\mathbf{Z}_{i}$ is replaced by $\widehat{\mathbf{\Omega}}_{i}^{-1}$.
+The control chart signals an out-of-control situation if $T_{i}>h$, where $h$ is the upper control limit and is chosen based on the desired $\rm ARL_0$.
+There are two major differences between the methods in Huwang et al. (2007) and Hawkins and Maboudou-Tchao (2008).
+First, they used different initializations of the EWMA.
+Second, unlike Huwang et al. (2007), Hawkins and Maboudou-Tchao (2008) used an Alt-type likelihood ratio statistic to develop their charting statistic.
+These EWMA-type charts can also be modified by applying the concept of dissimilarity between two matrices.
+Huwang et al. (2017) used this idea and developed a multivariate exponentially weighted moving dissimilarity (MEWMD) chart that outperforms the MEWMC chart of Hawkins and Maboudou-Tchao (2008) in certain settings.

-Another variation of the method in Huwang et al. [2007] was proposed in Memar and Niaki [2009] by employing $L_1$-norm and $L_2$-norm based distances between diagonal elements of the matrices $\mathbf{Z}_i$ in \eqref{Zi} from their expected values instead of using the trace in the control charts \eqref{trZi} proposed by Huwang et al. [2007].
-Following the same path, Memar and Niaki [2011] considered the general case of rational subgroups with $n\geq{1}$.
-Later, Hwang [2017] noticed the large number of false alarms are produced when using charts of Memar and Niaki [2009, 2011] and therefore proposed a chi-square quantile-based monitoring statistic to overcome this problem.
+Another variation of the methods of Huwang et al. (2007) was proposed in Memar and Niaki (2009).
+They employed $\ell_{1}$-norm and $\ell_{2}$-norm based distances between diagonal elements of the matrices $\mathbf{Z}_i$ in \eqref{Zi} from their expected values instead of using the trace in the control charts \eqref{trZi} proposed by Huwang et al. (2007).
+These modifications are also applied to MEWMV control chart.
+A similar attempt is done by Memar and Niaki (2011) by considering the general case of rational subgroups with $n\geq{1}$.
+Later, Hwang (2017) noticed that a large number of false alarms is produced when using the charts of Memar and Niaki (2009, 2011) and therefore proposed a chi-square quantile-based monitoring statistic to overcome this problem.
+Most recently, Ning and Li (2020) proposed employing $\ell_\frac{1}{2}$ quasinorm instead of $\ell_{1}$ and $\ell_{2}$-norms to obtain better performance than the methods proposed by Memar and Niaki (2009) and some other methods in terms of $ARL_1$.

-Mason et al. [2009] introduced a charting approach that is in a form of the well known Wilks' statistic.
-When $n<p$, the charting statistic can be expressed as a function of the ratio of the determinant of two separate estimates of the underlying covariance matrix.
-The numerator is the determinant of the sample covariance matrix based on the Phase I historical data and the denominator is obtained from the historical data plus the most recent observed subgroup of size $n$ in Phase II.
-When the test shows that a new sample does not increase the volume of the space occupied by the historical data set, then it means that the new sample is very similar to the original sample and otherwise, the control chart signals an out of control situation.